lliendo/Radar/docs/server-configuration.rst

   specified user should not be a able to login to the system.
   The default user and group is radar.
 This option does not apply to Windows platforms.

+* console: This sets up the Radar server console, a way to interactively manipulate Radar objects while Radar is running.
+The Radar server console is described in detail in the 'Server console' section of the documentation.

 * polling time : This tells Radar the frequency of the execution of checks.
   It is expressed in seconds.
 By default Radar will poll all its clients